 See Publish hosted scene layers for more information.

-Hosted imagery layers are dynamic image services that run on ArcGIS Image Server sites your portal administrator has federated with the portal.
+Hosted imagery layers are dynamic image services that run on ArcGIS Image Server sites your organization administrator has federated with the ArcGIS Enterprise portal.

 See Publish hosted imagery layers for more information.